top of page

 We believe that it is important for a member of our team to see the issues facing lions in the wild as potential contacts and knowledge of current situations may determine where we can make the most valuable contribution to lion survival possible.

 We also intend to use this as an opportunity to not only educate ourselves but to help fulfil our role in educating the public in the issue of lion conservation.
-We hope that the material on here once finished will allow all of you reading to get a better understanding of the way lions and also the people who live around them cope in this wonderful but harsh environment.
+We hope that the material on here will allow all of you reading to get a better understanding of the way lions and also the people who live around them cope in this wonderful but harsh environment.

 Safina Logo Full Colour.jpg